ahmeddarafat/flutter-roadmap/readme.md

 - [Course Getx flutter by Wael Abo Hamza](https://www.youtube.com/playlist?list=PL93xoMrxRJIvZHL420f63bWIOrcoM6NU-)

+`Note:`

+> ### :white_check_mark: **After finishing the previous topics, you can be able to real-world projects, but it's important to learn the next topics to build flexible, testable, and maintainable projects**

 <br>

 ## 5. Architecture pattern

-> Note: you can work with only one
+> You can work with only one

 Some of the prominent architectural patterns

 - Model-View-Presenter (MVP)
 - Model-View-Controller (MVC)
 - Model-View-Intent (MVI)